someengineering/resoto.com/versioned_docs/version-2.X/how-to-guides/cleanup/clean-up-aws-ebs-volumes.md

 ---
-sidebar_label: Clean Up Unused AWS EBS Volumes
+sidebar_label: Clean Up AWS EBS Volumes
 sidebar_custom_props:
-  tags: [AWS, EBS, EC2]
+  tags: [AWS, EC2]
 ---

-# How to Clean Up Unused AWS EBS Volumes
+# How to Clean Up AWS EBS Volumes

 When EC2 instances are removed, their storage volumes are sometimes left behind.
 Resoto can find and delete these unused storage volumes.